Kolatka/bin-packing-algorithms/README.md

 # How to use

-Main windows has 4 panels.
+Main window has 4 panels.
 On the left top you can generate set of elements.
 To the right of this items are displayed.
 The lower left panel contains algorithm selection options.
 Result of this process is displayed in bottom right text area.

 ![Main Window](https://i.imgur.com/KsuRPe4.png)